cameraui/sdk/go/docs/api/manager.md

 # Manager

-System-level services injected onto `PluginAPI`: `CoreManager` for FFmpeg path / inter-plugin RPC / cloud signing, `DeviceManager` for camera lookup and async discovery, and `DownloadManager` for token-protected downloads.
+System-level services injected onto `PluginAPI`: `CoreManager` for FFmpeg path / inter-plugin RPC / cloud signing, `DeviceManager` for camera lookup and async discovery, `DownloadManager` for token-protected downloads, and `NotificationManager` for publishing notifications into the host.

 !!! note
     The reference below is auto-generated from Go doc comments via [`gomarkdoc`](https://github.com/princjef/gomarkdoc).
 Re-run `scripts/gen-api-docs.sh` to refresh it.